mukund109/vow/README.md

   * browser history can still change
 * some kind of pagination

-* filter based on selection and regex
+* filter based on regex
-* hide columns
+* changing order of cols
+  * are these preserved when sharing sheet?
+* remember last active cell in table
 * insert values
 * col dtypes
 * histogram bars
-* remember last active cell in table
 * column summary info
 * left,right hover-on-scroll div
 * column hover - buttons and [shortcut], and "help"